Sustainability of Digital Formats

 Microsoft FOURCC IV50

-Used when this codec is wrapped in Microsoft file formats, e.g., AVI and ASF; see the Microsoft registry, which also lists a number of additional IV FOURCCs.
+Used when this codec is wrapped in Microsoft file formats, e.g., AVI and ASF; see the list of FOURCC codes, which also lists a number of additional IV FOURCCs.
 John McGowan states that IV32 is generally used for Indeo 3; IV41 for Indeo 4, and IV50 for Indeo 5.
+FOURCC codes are no longer managed by Microsoft, which has developed a new mechanism for identifying rich media types in general.

 Notes Explanation of format description terms